 The concept of quarantine is not yet well defined because it depends on several factors (the survival of the virus depends on different parameters such as the material, its texture, the humidity rate, temperature, protein and bio-film...).
-For these reasons, we recommend a quarantine of 6 to 9 days.
-These elements will be updated as scientific publications become available.
-A summary is provided in the figure below.
+It is for this reason that we had the quarantine times necessary for spontaneous inactivation of the virus tested in the UVE laboratory on materials or coatings commonly used in instrumental manufacture5.